 Our Impact

-Te Oraka is a circular, community-powered space that makes sustainable living second nature on campus.
-From affordable pre-loved gear and refill essentials to creative workshops, bike grabs, and community events, everything we do is designed with students, for students—and for Papatūānuku.
+Te Oraka is a circular, community-powered space that makes sustainable options affordable and accessible on campus.
+From pre-loved gear and refill essentials to creative workshops, bike grabs, and community events, everything we do is designed with students, for students—and for Papatūānuku.

-This Semester One report captures how 4,290+ students jumped behind our mahi and helped us grow a community that's good for your wallet, your mates, and our whenua.
+This annual report captures how students jumped behind our mahi (with over 12,000 store visits for the year) and helped us grow a community that's good for your wallet, your mates, and our whenua.

-Our very first Semester One Impact Report for 2025 is now available to download.
+Our 2025 Impact Report is available to download now!

 Ko te amorāngi ki mua